qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 than restoring it: the request then marks the whole set, and the stamp has nothing to add.

-### parent-removal-alloc, proof-transaction-prepare

-B6-4: a state transaction that fails halfway. `setParent(None)` reaches `removeParentLocked()`, which erases the edge, hands ownership back and then defers the decref of the edge reference - the last allocation, after every write.
-The throwing failpoint `deferred-slot-alloc` fails that allocation.
-It throws instead of parking, because a thread inside a transaction holds the state lock.

-The test expects the call to raise with ownership unchanged, and a retry to succeed.
-It checks ownership and not `parent()`, because Qt has reparented the object before the binding transaction runs.

-`proof-transaction-prepare` clears `TransactionPrepare`: the room is taken after the erase, and ownership has moved although the call raised.

 ### two-thread-ctor, proof-ctor-commit

 B5-3: two threads run the same base `__init__` on one object.
 One parks